GSA/challenges-and-prizes/_all-challenges/1279-the-mobile-fingerprinting-innovation-technology-mfit-challenge.md

 Hosted by the Public Safety Communications Research (PSCR) Division of the National Institute of Standards and Technology (NIST), this two-phase challenge, has a prize purse up to $430,000.
 The First Responders Network Authority and AT&T Corporation (FirstNet Built with AT&T) are partnering with PSCR on this challenge.

 **Make a difference for public safety first responders!** Continue reading to learn about this two-phase challenge.
 Join PSCR on September 22 for the Phase 1 Kickoff Webinar.
 Compete in Phase 1 by submitting your entry by 5:00 PM (ET) on October 18, 2021.
+Entries can be submitted through the Challenge website at <https://www.mfitprize.com>.

 **Summary of Important Dates**

 * September 16, 2021: mFIT Challenge is open for Concept Paper submissions; begin Phase 1 of 2
 * September 22, 2021, 12:00 PM (ET): Phase 1 Kickoff Webinar ([register here](https://attendee.gotowebinar.com/register/1904323770577032720))
-* October 18, 2021: mFIT Challenge Phase 1 is closed for submissions
+* October 18, 2021: mFIT Challenge Phase 1 is closed for submissions at 5:00 PM (ET)
 * November 10, 2021: Phase 1 winners announced; begin Phase 2
 * November 17, 2021: Phase 2 Kickoff Webinar ([register here](https://attendee.gotowebinar.com/register/7979842395620955152))
 * March 14, 2022: Walk-on contestants and Phase 1 Winners send their letters of intent to enter Phase 2 of the challenge